31 Pros and Cons of Living in Lucca, Italy

 Pro: Interesting History

-Lucca has a rich history dating back to Roman times, with a legacy that includes medieval towers, Renaissance walls, and stunning palaces.
+Lucca has a long history dating back to Roman times, with a legacy that includes medieval towers, Renaissance walls, and stunning palaces.
 The city was once an independent republic for nearly 500 years, shaping its unique character and traditions.

 Pro: Friendly Locals